projectstorm/react-diagrams/README.md

 Get started with the default models right out of the box:
 ![](./docs/images/example3.jpg)

-## Introduction
+## What

-A no-nonsense diagramming library written entirely in React with the help of a few small libraries.
-It aims to be:

-* Simple, and void of any fuss/complications when implementing it into your own application
-* Customizable without having to hack the core \(adapters/factories etc..\)
-* Simple to operate and understand without sugar and magic
-* Fast and optimized to handle large diagrams with hundreds of nodes/links
-* Use HTML to create nodes, instead of SVG's
-* Super easy to use, and should work as you expect it to
-* Perfect for creating declarative systems such as programmatic pipelines and visual programming languages (Labview, Symlink etc..)
+A flow & process orientated diagramming library inspired by __Blender__, __Labview__ and __Unreal engine__.

+* __Modern Codebase__ written entirely in Typescript and React, the library makes use of powerful generics, advanced software engineering principles and is broken up into multiple modules.
+* __Hackable and extensible__ the entire library including its core can be extended, rewired and re-assembled into fundamentally different software to suit your own software needs.
+* __HTML nodes as a first class citizen__ the library was originally written to represent advanced dynamic nodes, that are difficult to represent as SVG's due to complex input requirements ux requirements.
+* __Designed for process__ the library is aimed for software engineers that want to rewire their programs at runtime, and that want to make their software more dynamic.
+* __Fast diagram editing__ the defaults provided give the heighest priority to editing diagrams as fast as possible.

 ## Installing